 Here are some quick answers to common questions about what to do and see in Brussels.

 We hope you enjoyed our guide of the top things to do in Belgium, Brussels.
 The city is teeming with popular and unique attractions that will make your trip one to remember.
-From modern museums to historic squares and unusual statues, there are plenty of interesting areas to explore.
+From modern museums to stunning architecture and a Grand Palace with a whole Mini-Europe in a city, there are so many unique things to do in Brussels.

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!